timcoe429/onboarding-flow/CROSS-SITE-SETUP.md

 1. Install and activate the **Elementor Site Cloner** plugin (network activated)
 2. Go to **Network Admin → Elementor Site Cloner → API Settings**
 3. Set your API key (default: `esc_docket_2025_secure_key`)
+4. Select which sites can be used as templates (by default: template1-5)
-4. Note the API endpoints shown on the settings page
+5. Note the API endpoints shown on the settings page

 ### 2. On the Forms Site (yourdocketonline.com)